-Sixteen years later, at midnight on August 20, 1968, a Soviet-led army of Warsaw Pact forces invaded Czechoslovakia with 12 tank divisions, 12 motorized rifle divisions and two parachute divisions, and killed many of those who resisted.
+Sixteen years after the 1952 Olympics, at midnight on August 20, 1968, a Soviet-led army of Warsaw Pact forces invaded Czechoslovakia with 12 tank divisions, 12 motorized rifle divisions and two parachute divisions, and killed many of those who resisted.
 At that time, Zatopek was arguably the most respected and famous person in Czechoslovakia because while many of his countrymen were too frightened to do anything, he effectively led the resistance.
 The Czechoslovak army never left their barracks as the Soviet tanks filled Wenceslas Square.
 Zatopek, in a rumpled leather jacket, stood on a pedestal by the statue of Saint Wenceslas and told the Czechoslovakian people to resist the invasion.
 He moved from Soviet tank to tank, spoke to the invading soldiers in perfectly fluent Russian and told them how much they were harming the native people.
 Eventually a Soviet officer came over to him, shook his hand and told him that he did not feel right about what he had to do.

 Many of the men who led the resistance to the Soviet invasion were put in prison, fired from their jobs and denied any exposure to the public, and some were killed.
 As the most famous man in Czechoslovakia, he was expelled from his job as an army officer and his place in the Communist Party.
 For the next four years he was sent to sweep refuse off the streets, dig ditches, and dig holes to look for water sources in remote parts of Czechoslovakia.
 He was allowed to visit his family for a day or two every three weeks.
 His name was removed from all public records and he slept in the same clothes that he used to work in the fields.
 It was not until March 1990 that he was rehabilitated by Václav Havel.
 Sixteen years after his death, all members of the Czech Olympic team in Rio wore vests sporting an image of Zatopek.